UpdateStar: Share - the ad sharing program

 The UpdateStar website tracks created ad revenues on program pages.
 The Share program creates PPC based revenue streams.
 When users click on ads on a program’s download page in the UpdateStar web, the advertiser is charged and the advertising fee is split between UpdateStar and the software vendor, if the vendor participates as a Share partner.

 UpdateStar website’s user traffic comes from targeted alerts about newly available updates for used software and offering information and downloads.
 Traffic multiplies with the number of updates and users.
 This way Share software vendor partners participate repeatedly from revenue created with their content (their software) as long as they participate.

 Online Backup

 In February 2010, UpdateStar began a commercial online backup service called UpdateStar Online Backup.
 Users of UpdateStar Online Backup can select files and folders through a desktop application, which are then periodically backed up to a remote data center.
 The program employs a differential backup algorithm to minimize the amount of data that needs to be backed up on subsequent runs.

 UpdateStar offers plans with unlimited storage for home and business desktop computers and limited storage (100 GB, 250 GB, 500 GB) for server computers.
 The program runs on Windows XP, Windows Vista, Windows 7 (desktop edition), and Windows Server 2003 and Windows Server 2008 (server edition).

+UpdateStar Online Backup was retired in 2023 and is no longer available.